 Maria Georgiardi, Child Development Centre, Rethymno, Greece

-The Resilience Revolution is delivering an extensive programme of lasting change to disadvantaged young people in the city of Blackpool through successful £10.4 million Big Lottery HeadStart funding.
-Their work is based on research into resilience by Boingboing and the Centre of Resilience for Social Justice.read more
+The Resilience Revolution is delivering an extensive programme of lasting change with disadvantaged young people in the town of Blackpool, through a successful £10.4 million Big Lottery HeadStart funding bid.
+Their work is based on research into resilience by Boingboing and the Centre of Resilience for Social Justice.

 Through this research a team of co-researchers from different generations, professions and backgrounds will co-create knowledge regarding the role of innovative ‘glocal’ civic activism as a mechanism to strengthen young people’s mental health.

 Co-produced with parents and carers, the purpose of this research is to better understand what parents/carers in Blackpool think about how schools in their area engage with them and if schools can do more to improve this.
 We want to make sure that we provide the opportunity for parents/carers to voice their views and to help their children’s learning in school and at home.